 Studies show that losing weight could be one of the best things you could do for reducing your sleep apnea symptoms or even curing your sleep apnea completely.
 A study out of Sweden was able to demonstrate that by putting participants on a low-calorie diet (500 calories a day to be exact), the participants had lost on average 24 pounds, and had reduced the severity of their sleep apnea symptoms by 58%!

 Checking back on these same participants a year later revealed that 48% of them didn’t need to use their CPAP machine, and 10% had effectively cured their sleep apnea.
 In addition, the study was able to show that the more pounds participants dropped, the more their sleep apnea symptoms improved as well.

 Weight Loss Difficulties with Sleep Apnea

-Losing weight is hard enough for the average person, and unfortunately is can seem twice as difficult if you have sleep apnea.
-In fact, it is more difficult for someone with sleep apnea to shed excess weight even if the extra weight is the cause of the sleep apnea in the first place!
+Losing weight is hard enough, but it can seem twice as difficult if you have sleep apnea.
+In fact, it is more difficult for someone with sleep apnea to shed excess weight.
+There is a close interaction between obsetiy, sleep deprivation and obstructive sleep apnea.

 Sleep deprivation brings on a wide range of responses in your body that harm your health.
 It can slow your metabolism making it difficult to burn calories.
 Obstructive sleep apnea is associated with a heightened systemic inflammatory state, and obesity has been characterized as a state of low-grade systemic inflammation.